Quantification and Mapping Sawgrass Marsh

 Using Hyperspectral Remote Sensing Techniques.

-This project explores the potential of the application of fine
+This project explores the potential of the application of

-the Florida Keys.
+habitat mapping in the Florida Keys.

 Research and Technical